https://doyogawithjoy.com/#subscribe

 Joy Zazzera is Northeastern & Central Pennsylvania's only Registered Yoga Medicine® Therapeutic Specialist

-The Yoga Landscape Today In our highly commodified Western world, yoga—including wellness—has been reshaped into many different forms.
+In our highly commodified Western world, yoga—including wellness—has been reshaped into many different forms.
 Some yoga styles emphasize performance and aesthetics.
 Others promise quick fixes or spiritual highs.
-As someone who’s practiced yoga for more than two decades in yoga studios across the United States and now strictly online, and spent ten years of focused study under world-renowned teachers specializing in yoga therapeutics and teaching yoga and meditation to beginners, athletes and adults with chronic conditions, I’ve seen and experienced the full spectrum.
+As someone who’s practiced yoga for more than two decades across the U.S. and studied under world-class teachers, I’ve seen and experienced the full spectrum.

-Who I Work With I don’t believe yoga should be one-size-fits-all.
+I don’t believe yoga should be one-size-fits-all.
 My focus is on people who want to feel better in bodies that carry challenges—people navigating aging, stress and exhaustion, surgery and recovery, scar tissue, inflammation, chronic tension, or pain.
-Many of my students are fellow Generation Xers and Baby Boomers living with joint replacements or movement limitations, older athletes seeking recovery practices, and beginners looking for something safe and sensible.
-What they share isn’t a lifestyle—it’s a set of whole-body goals: resilience, balance, mindfulness, and self-trust.

 Joy Zazzera teaches from a therapeutic, anatomy-informed approach.
 It’s rooted in the Yoga Medicine® model and influenced by a decade of evidence-informed training in movement, mindfulness, meditation, and bodywork.